DotSpatial/DotSpatial/Trunk/DotSpatial.Plugins.WebMap/Readme.txt

-﻿Allow to view various web maps: google, osm, yahoo, wms.
+﻿Allow to view various web maps: google, osm, bing, wms.
-Brutile: used changeset 647001c23540 from official repo at https://brutile.codeplex.com/
+Brutile: used 0.10.1 from official repo at https://brutile.codeplex.com/